-earn $1100 and travel to israel with fellow activists
+travel to Israel with fellow activists and earn a $500 stipend!

 CAMERA seeks committed undergraduate students with excellent communication skills who can organize pro-Israel events on campus.
-Students earn up to $1100 and free trips to Boston and Israel when they become CAMERA Fellows Representatives.
+Students go with us to Boston on an all expense paid advocacy training conference, earn up to $500 and a free trips to Israel when they become CAMERA Fellows Representatives.

 • Become official CAMERA representatives and embody our three principles.